apple-fritter/.conkyrc/README.md

 The RAM declaration displays memory usage as a bar graph, and the STORAGE declaration displays storage usage for the root partition and swap partition as bar graphs.
 The TOP PROCESSES declaration displays the top five processes consuming memory.

 The NETWORK declaration displays network activity for Ethernet, WiFi, and USB tethering if available.
 It includes the upload and download speeds and total upload and download data transfer.
 The if_existing statements check for the existence of the network interfaces before displaying their status.

-Overall, Conky provides a comprehensive and customizable system monitoring output that can help you keep track of your computer's performance and activity.